-For every task in Cab the following safety requirement must be strictly enforced: Comply with personal and environmental safety practices associated with eye/foot/hand/hearing protection, clothing, hand tools, power equipment, lifting practices, and ventilation.
+For every task, the following safety task must be strictly enforced: Comply with personal and environmental safety practices associated with eye/foot/hand/hearing protection, clothing, hand tools, power equipment, lifting practices, and ventilation.
 Handle, store, and dispose of fuels/chemicals/materials in accordance with federal, state, and local regulations.

-The first tasks in Cab are to listen to and verify operator's concern, review past maintenance documents, and record condition on appropriate document.
+The first tasks are to listen to and verify the operator's concern, review past maintenance and repair documents, and determine necessary action.